graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Let {responseValue} be {ExecuteField(objectType, objectValue, fieldType, fields, variableValues, path, subsequentPayloads, asyncRecord)}.
     - Set {responseValue} as the value for {responseKey} in {resultMap}.
+- For each {deferredGroupFieldSet} and {label} in {deferredGroupedFieldsList}
+  - Call {ExecuteDeferredFragment(label, objectType, objectValue,
+    deferredGroupFieldSet, path, variableValues, asyncRecord,
+    subsequentPayloads)}
 - Return {resultMap}.

 Note: {resultMap} is ordered by which fields appear first in the operation.
 This